MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgUserJoinedTeam.md

               - `[Style <String>]`: Constant value that represents the Table style.
 The possible values are: TableStyleLight1 thru TableStyleLight21, TableStyleMedium1 thru TableStyleMedium28, TableStyleStyleDark1 thru TableStyleStyleDark11.
 A custom user-defined style present in the workbook can also be specified.
               - `[Worksheet <IMicrosoftGraphWorkbookWorksheet1>]`: workbookWorksheet
             - `[Visibility <String>]`: The Visibility of the worksheet.
 The possible values are: Visible, Hidden, VeryHidden.
-        - `[Operations <IMicrosoftGraphWorkbookOperation1[]>]`: The status of workbook operations.
+        - `[Operations <IMicrosoftGraphWorkbookOperation[]>]`: The status of workbook operations.
 Getting an operation collection is not supported, but you can get the status of a long-running operation if the Location header is returned in the response.
 Read-only.
           - `[Id <String>]`: Read-only.
           - `[Error <IMicrosoftGraphWorkbookOperationError>]`: workbookOperationError
             - `[(Any) <Object>]`: This indicates any property can be added to this object.